 Fay also attends the Honiton Memory Café and the Honiton Carers group on a monthly basis for more informal chats with anyone affected by dementia in the Honiton and surrounding area.

 This vital support would not have been possible without the help of a weekly column in our local newspaper the Midweek Herald and our local community who has taken this cause to their hearts and minds and we have heard many examples of the different ways and reasons people have donated.

 Kicked off by our local barber Alan Rowe we went on to receive donations from kind individuals and groups like the Honiton Lions, Awliscombe and Weston Village and the Honiton Ladies Golf team.
 The Beehive Community Centre donated the proceeds from a wonderful evening of Flanders and Swann songs and many of you supported collections we had at Honiton Leisure Centre and Honiton Tesco and the Mega Christmas Raffle organised by Graham and Sue Smith.

-We would like to thank each and every one of you who have supported us so far and we are looking forward to working with more of you in the year ahead.
+We would like to thank each and every one of you who have supported us so far.

-For details on how to get involved you can contact me on 07966 135442 or email firstname.lastname@example.org.
+For details on how to get involved you can contact us on 07966 135442 or email email@example.com.

 Heather Penwarden BEM Chairman Honiton DAA January 2020